-On this project, you will rotate every one- two weeks to different areas around the North Island, giving you the opportunity to work on a variety of conservation activities.
-Volunteers work in groups of 6-10 and are assigned their projects upon arrival.
-The reason for this being that the conservation work depends on seasonal conditions and conservation priorities at the time of the volunteer’s arrival.
+On this project, you will rotate every one to two weeks around different areas around the North Island.
+As a result, you will gain a well-rounded experience, giving you the opportunity to work on a variety of conservation activities and projects.
+Volunteers work in groups of 6 to 10 and are assigned projects upon arrival.
+Conservation work depends on seasonal conditions and conservation priorities at the time of your placement.

 Examples of projects on the North Island include:

-- Planting trees in locations like Tawharanui Regional Park as part of ongoing restoration of this incredible landscape.
-This has allowed many endangered birds to be reintroduced, including the rare, iconic and flightless New Zealand Kiwi.
+- Planting trees in locations like Tawharanui Regional Park as part of the ongoing restoration of this incredible landscape which has resulted in many endangered birds being able to be reintroduced including the rare bird and New Zealand icon, the flightless Kiwi.

-- Improving habitats through planting and weeding in Lake Serpentine for rare birds and fish, such as bitterns, patekes and mudfishs.
+- Improving habitat for rare birds and fish such as bittern, pateke and mudfish by planting and weeding around Lake Serpentine.
 This project focuses on restoring globally rare peat lakes in the Waikato area.

-- Boosting biodiversity and providing additional habitats for native birds by removing exotic weeds, which threaten to swamp native plants on the North Shore of Lucas Creek, Auckland
+- Help boost native biodiversity and provide additional habitat for native birds by removing exotic weeds which threaten to swamp native plantings on the North Shore of Lucas Creek, Auckland

-- Doing track work to keep access to the interior open, controlling exotic plants, and (depending on the season) planting at the Hunua Ranges Regional Park.
+- Take part in track work to keep access to the interior open, exotic plant control, and, depending on the season, planting at the Hunua Ranges Regional Park.
 This project also involves habitat restoration for Dotterels, an endangered bird species, on shell banks at Duder Regional Park.

-There are no specific skills required to participate in these projects, but you must have a love for the outdoors.
-Volunteers should be prepared to live and work as a member of a team.
-A positive attitude is essential.
+There are no specific skills required to participate in these projects but you must have a love for the outdoors.
+Volunteers should be prepared to live and work as a member of a team and a positive attitude is essential.
 We also advise that you have a reasonable level of fitness in order to take part in all activities.

 WHY JOIN THE PROJECT

 To help counteract negative human impact on the environment